-\begin{remark} This normal approximation suffices when $N$ is large enough and we adopt the well known rule of thumb to use it only if $Nr_i(1-r_i)>10$. \end{remark}
+\paragraph{Remark} The normal approximation of r.v.\ $Y=X/N$ suffices when $N$ is large enough and we adopt the well known rule of thumb to use it only if $Nr_i(1-r_i)>10$.

-Then each sample proportion that counts successes in $P_{i+1}$ over $N$ is an unbiased estimator for the mean of $Y$, which is $r_i$.
-So if we sample $\nu N$ points from $P_i$ and split the sample into $\nu$ sublists of length $N$, the corresponding $\nu$ ratios are experimental values that follow $\mathcal{N}(r_i,r_i(1-r_i)/N)$ and can be used to check both null hypotheses in \testL\ and \testR.
-So, using the mean $\hat{\mu}$ of the ratios, assuming
+Then each sample proportion that counts successes in $P_i$ over $N$ is an unbiased estimator for $\mathbb{E}[Y]$, which is $r_i$.
+So if we sample $\nu N$ points from $P_{i-1}$ and split the sample into $\nu$ sublists of length $N$, the corresponding $\nu$ ratios are experimental values that follow $\mathcal{N}(r_i,r_i(1-r_i)/N)$ and can be used to check both null hypotheses in U-test and L-test.
+Let $\hat{\mu}$ be the sample mean of the ratios.
+If